 US Pipeline, Inc. v.
 Northern Natural Gas Company

 Represented U.S. Pipeline in lawsuit regarding pipeline construction in Omaha, Nebraska.
-Tried case to the bench for approximately one and a half weeks and obtained judgment in favor of U.S. Pipeline.
-Argued appeal to Nebraska Supreme Court, who affirmed the judgment.
+After a one-and-a-half week bench trial, judgment was entered in favor of U.S. Pipeline.
+Argued the appeal to the Nebraska Supreme Court, who affirmed the judgment.

 Occidental Energy Marketing, Inc., et al. v.
 NuStar Logistics, LP

-Represented Occidental Energy Marketing, Inc. and Oxy Ingleside LPG Pipeline, LLC in lawsuit focused on pipeline integrity.
-Dispute arose from project to refurbish and reverse flow on existing NuStar pipeline for Oxy to transport and export LPG—which pipeline ruptured during the commissioning phase, resulting in Oxy terminating take-or-pay and related contracts with NuStar.
-Tried case to the bench for several weeks.
+Represented plaintiffs in a lawsuit focused on pipeline integrity.
+The dispute arose from a project to refurbish and reverse flow on an existing NuStar pipeline for Oxy to transport and export LPG; after the pipeline ruptured during the commissioning phase, Oxy terminated its contracts.
+Tried the case to the bench for several weeks.
 Case settled after trial.